LanaP3/Memories/README.md

 Others may also leave the album if they want to.

 ## Requirements
+* installed Python3
+* installed libraries: 'datetime', 'os', 'json' and  're'

 ## Instructions
 To start server, move to src folder and write <code>python main.py</code>.
+Then open the URL in browser.
 Notifications are displayed at the top of the page to inform the user about his options and changes.

 ## Sources